BerkeleyHCI/PolymorphicBlocks/reference.md

 - These use a `SubboardConnectorPair` block (like `Fpc050SocketTabPair`) to define the physical connector pair.
   - `SubboardConnectorPair` are similar to `PassiveConnector`, with `Passive` typed ports.
     - Typed ports (like `Ground` or `VoltageSink`) internally contain a `Passive` `net` which can be attached to the connector's `Passive` ports.
+  - `self.Export(...)` creates a Port on the Block that is connected to (and takes on the type) of the inner port.
   - `self.export_tap` behaves similar to `self.connect`, but attaches the inner port to the outer port without propagating parameter values (non-physical attachment).
     Conceptually, the connector taps onto (or hangs off) the parameter-propagating Export connection.